History of waterhouse & dodd

 In September 2020 we relocated to 16 Savile Row.
 This space is dedicated to exhibiting and dealing in Post-Impressionist, Modern and Contemporary art with a team managed by Jonathan Dodd, and with Jamie Anderson running Modern British art.
 The 2nd Floor gallery space is perfectly suited to small scale presentations and private brokering.

 Waterhouse & Dodd opened a gallery in New York in 2010, and is now based on the Upper East Side at 15, East 76th Street where we have a gallery exhibiting Modern, Post-War and Contemporary Art.
-Ray Waterhouse has relocated to New York and manages this private dealing space with the support of an able team, with Sandra Safta Waterhouse running the Contemporary department.
+Ray Waterhouse has relocated to New York and manages this private dealing space with the support of his team, including Sandra Safta Waterhouse running the Modern and Contemporary department.

 This is also the US base for Fine Art Brokers, our art advisory service.